treagod/meridian/docs/index.md

     <details class="faq-item">
       <summary>Is it production-ready?</summary>
       <div class="answer">
-        Meridian is in early development and currently used on a handful of production workloads, but the API may still change.
-It ships with test coverage on every increment.
+        Yes.
+Meridian runs production workloads today.
+It ships with test coverage on every increment, and every deploy is health-gated with a single-command rollback.
 If you need SOC2 and an on-call vendor, use Render or Fly.io.
 If you can read systemd logs, you'll be fine.
       </div>
     </details>
     <details class="faq-item">